ZhaoqunZhong/ZhaoqunZhong.github.io/_posts/2020-07-21-imu-error-model.md

 ## 2. IMU calibration

 [This paper](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6907297) describe a steady movement calibration method.
-The author also shared their [code](https://bitbucket.org/alberto_pretto/imu_tk/src/master/) on bitbucket.
-Their code has the functionality of computing Allan variance and the calibration of scale and coordinate-misalignment error also.
+The author also shared their [code](https://bitbucket.org/alberto_pretto/imu_tk/src/master/) on bitbucket, which has the functionality of computing Allan variance and the calibration of scale and coordinate-misalignment error also.

 ## 3. Continuous noise parameters discretization

 Currently, I've only found two literatures that explain this process in detail.
 They are

-* Joan Sola's book <Quaternion kinematics for the error-state Kalman filter>
+* Joan Sola's book <<Quaternion kinematics for the error-state Kalman filter>>
-* A technical report <Indirect Kalman Filter for 3D Attitude Estimation> from MARS LAB
+* A technical report <<Indirect Kalman Filter for 3D Attitude Estimation>> from MARS LAB

 I was really confused by a detail in Joan Sola's book, which is in